home | about us

 • What is the last of the four Gospels?
 (John)

-• What strikes you different about the John's Gospel?
+• What strikes you as different about the John's Gospel?

 Unique Facts about John